Amex Card Combos to Maximize Membership Rewards Earnings for Minimal Fees Amex Card Combos to Maximize Membership Rewards Earnings for Minimal Fees

 Putting together the right combo of cards means researching where you spend enough to maximize each card's bonus categories.
 This allows you to build out a set of cards offering the highest number of points on each dollar spent while managing the out-of-pocket expense of the combined annual fees.

-You also need to examine how you travel, and if you can take advantage of the huge number of perks available on a card like the Amex Platinum.
-Because if you don’t use all the perks, it is hard to justify the premium annual fee, and you may be better with the Amex Gold or the Business Amex Gold.
-Or, even sticking to the Amex EveryDay Preferred, which offers sky-high returns on everyday spend.
+You also need to examine how you travel and if you can take advantage of the huge number of perks available on a card like the Amex Platinum.
+Because if you don’t use all the perks, it is hard to justify the premium annual fee, and you may be better with the Amex Gold or the Amex Business Gold.

 Have a favorite set of Membership Rewards earring cards?
 Let us know in the comments below!